 acts of violence resulting in injury or death

 Lemecia Lindsey (LICSW) is a Certified EMDR therapist and Consultant who provides EMDR to adults experiencing trauma and PTSD.
 She is experienced using EMDR therapy to treat first responders, including those in law enforcement, fire fighters, paramedics, military personnel and healthcare workers.

-Kendall Hagensen (MA, LMHCA, R-DMT) is a Somatic or Body-Oriented Mental Health Therapist trained in EMDR, which means that she utilizes our innate mind-body connection as a tool in counseling.
+Kendall Hagensen (MA, LMHC, R-DMT) is a Somatic or Body-Oriented Mental Health Therapist trained in EMDR, which means that she utilizes our innate mind-body connection as a tool in counseling.
 She feels that health happens best within community, which is why she takes a holistic, integrative, and collaborative wellness approach to her personal and professional life.
 Kendall is also the Clinical Director at VWS.